Skip to main content

 Customize Filters

-There are three options you have for filters: adjusting the existing filters with props, adding or removing the default filters, or creating a brand new custom filter.
-The following sections cover these cases
+There are various ways to customize filters: adjusting the existing filters with props, adding or removing default filters, creating brand-new custom filters, etc. The following sections cover these cases:

 Default Filter Props